-"I love coaching because it not only gives me the opportunity to make a significant contribution in the lives of my coachees, but it has helped me understand more about myself." - Federico Pulvirenti, 3rd Year PhD Student in Chemistry
+"I love coaching because it not only gives me the opportunity to make a significant contribution in the lives of my coachees, but it has helped me understand more about myself." - Dr. Federico Pulvirenti, Chemistry Graduate

 The Leadership Education and Development (LEAD) Office, a department within the Division of Student Life, has created a leadership-based fellows program for Georgia Tech Master's, Ph.D. students, faculty, staff, and alumni who have an interest in learning to develop others and would like to become a leadership coach for Georgia Tech students.

-The purpose of the Leadership Fellows Program is to enable faculty, staff and graduate students at Tech to serve as leadership coaches for Georgia Tech students.
-Leadership Fellows will be professionally trained in leadership and coaching, earn a $3,000 stipend (Master's/Ph.D students) or recognition (Faculty/Staff/Alumni), and be expected to give four to five hours per week of time to the coaching process.
+The purpose of the Leadership Fellows Program is to enable faculty, staff, and graduate students at Tech to serve as leadership coaches for Georgia Tech students.
+Leadership Fellows will be professionally trained in leadership and coaching, earn a $3,000 stipend (Master's/Ph.D students in their 1st year of coaching / Students returning for 2+ years as a coach typically serve on a volunteer basis with a reduced number of coachees) or recognition (Faculty/Staff/Alumni), and be expected to give four to five hours per week of time to the coaching process.

 Fellows will sharpen and enhance their existing leadership and coaching skills by assisting in the development of GT students who are also eager to improve their leadership abilities.
 Fellows will also have the opportunity to learn from their peers at regular training sessions.
 In this environment Fellows will be able to actively reflect on their own previous leadership experiences and identify areas of improvement within themselves while coaching others.
 The reason for becoming a Leadership Fellow is quite simple: Develop yourself while developing others.